DiscountingCashFlows/readthedocs/docs/source/functions.rst

    $.when().done(
      function(){
-       // Sets the value 123 USD at the top of the model _SetEstimatedValue(123, 'USD')
+       // Sets the value at the top of the model to 123 USD _SetEstimatedValue(123, 'USD');
    });

 To see the example code in action, save the code and go to Models Dropdown -> Open in Company Valuation.